-Np = Total number of pilots flying the program with at least one raw score bigger than zero.
+= Total number of pilots flying the program with at least one raw score bigger than Np

-Nj = Total number of judges on the panel with at least one raw score bigger than zero.
+= Total number of judges on the panel with at least one raw score bigger than zero.
+Ni

-Ja(j) = Judge average: the average raw score given by the $j^{th}$ judge.
+= Judge average: the average raw score given by the jth judge.
+Ja(j)

-Js(j) = Judge scatter: the mean-square difference between raw scores given by the j-th judge and his average score Ja(j).
+= Judge scatter: the mean-square difference between raw scores given by the j-th Js(j) judge and his average score Ja(j).